Medically reviewed on May 30, 2018

 Resinol (for the skin) is used to treat pain and itching caused by minor cuts and scrapes, burns, insect bites, poison ivy, sunburn, or other skin irritations.
 This medicine topical is also used to treat acne, eczema, psoriasis, seborrhea, corns, calluses, warts, and other skin disorders.

 Resinol may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine

-You should not use this medicine if you are allergic to resorcinol.
+You should not use Resinol if you are allergic to Resinol.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially: